GET EXPORT READY

 Responsible for marketing for a winery, region or country.

-Concerned about how COVID19 will affect live events in 2021 and beyond.
+Concerned about how COVID19 will affect live tastings in 2021 and beyond.

 WORK WITH INTERPRETING WINE